Sanya Richards-Ross: Early life

 Richards-Ross was born on February 26, 1985, in Kingston, Jamaica to Archie and Sharon Richards.
 She began running at the age of seven and represented her school Vaz Prep in annual youth championships.
-When Richards-Ross was twelve years old, her family immigrated to Fort Lauderdale, Florida, so that she could attend an American high school, increasing her chances of obtaining an athletic scholarship to an American university.
-Richards-Ross was a 2002 graduate of St. Thomas Aquinas High School, where she finished with a cumulative 4.0 GPA and was pegged the 2002 Gatorade National High School Girls Track and Field Athlete of the Year and also the USA Track and Field Youth Athlete of the Year.
-At Aquinas, she was a nine-time individual state champion with four 100-meter titles, three 200-meter titles, one 400-meter title and one long jump title.
+When she was twelve years old, her family immigrated to Fort Lauderdale, Florida, so that she could attend an American high school, increasing her chances of obtaining an athletic scholarship to an American university.
+She later became a naturalized citizen of the United States.

+At St. Thomas Aquinas High School in Fort Lauderdale, she was a nine-time individual Florida high school state champion with four 100-meter titles, three 200-meter titles, one 400-meter title and one long jump title.
+On June 20, 2002, Richards ran the 400m in 50.69 seconds at the U.S. Junior Championships at Stanford University, the fastest high school time ever recorded in that event and still standing in 2025.

-Richards-Ross attended the University of Texas, Austin in 2002 and graduated in 2005, majoring in business and starring on the women's track and field team.
+She graduated from Aquinas in 2002 with a cumulative 4.0 GPA and was named the 2002 Gatorade National High School Girls Track and Field Athlete of the Year and the USA Track and Field Youth Athlete of the Year.
+Richards-Ross attended the University of Texas, Austin from 2002 to 2005, majoring in business and starring on the women's track and field team.